sephib/sephib.github.io/content/pytorch_datapipes_meets_gcs.md

 The `gfs` is using the implementation of `fsspec` for GCS - [gcsfs](https://gcsfs.readthedocs.io/en/latest/)

 - In the next step we will create embeddings from our image stream.
 We used a wrapped [CLIP model](https://github.com/openai/CLIP) (`image_processor`).
-It is always a good practice to wrap modular functionality in order to allow for future replacement with a new model version.
+Note: it is always good practice to wrap modular functionality in order to allow for future replacement with a new model version.

 ```python
 def row_emb_processor(data):